krambuhl/Formi/README.md

 ###Formi.run(function, array)

-Used for making function calls consistantly.
-Simplifies writing compond functions.
+`Formi.run` applys an array of arguments to a function.
+Used for making calls when unsure

 __Example__